-As prescribed in § 220.40.60(a)(1), include this provision in Section M of the solicitation.
+Include the following provision as prescribed in § 220.40.60(a)(1).

 Evaluation Inclusive of Options (JAN 2003)

 - (a) The judiciary will evaluate offers for purposes of award by adding the total price for all options to the total price for the basic requirement.
 Evaluation of options does not obligate the judiciary to exercise the option(s). - (b) Any offer that is materially unbalanced as to prices for basic and option quantities may be rejected.
 An unbalanced offer is one that is based on prices significantly less than cost for some work and prices that are significantly overstated for other work.